Yousef-Matar/matarito-vue/docs/components/MButton/snippets/events.md

 ::: info OnClick

-By default the `MButton` stops event propagation.
+By default `MButton` stops event propagation.

 When `propagate` is present, the event propagates normally.